Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

-Now, let $V_\Gamma$ denote the set of vertices of $\Gamma$, so that in the above formula, $m = |\Gamma|$.
+Now, let $V_\Gamma$ denote the set of vertices of $\Gamma$ other than $L$ and $R$, so that in the above formula, $m = |V_\Gamma|$.
 Then the star product is given by

-where we sum over isomorphism classes of graphs satisfying conditions (1)--(4) above (we only need to include one for each isomorphism class forgetting the labeling, since the operator is the same up to a sign).
-The $W_\Gamma \in \bR$ are weights given by very explicit integrals (which in general are impossible to evaluate).
-Note that, to be a quantization, for $\Gamma_0$ the graph with no edges (and thus only vertices $L$ and $R$), $W_\Gamma = 1$.
+where we sum over isomorphism classes of graphs satisfying conditions (1)--(3) above (we only need to include one for each isomorphism class forgetting the labeling, since the operator is the same up to a sign).
+The $w_\Gamma \in \bR$ are weights given by very explicit integrals (which in general are impossible to evaluate).
+Note that, in order to have $f \star g \equiv fg \pmod{\hbar}$ (i.e., \eqref{e:form-def}), then if $\Gamma_0$ is the graph with no edges (and thus only vertices $L$ and $R$), $w_{\Gamma_0} = 1$.
+Similarly, if we let $\Gamma_1$ be the graph in Figure \ref{fig:pb-graph} with only three vertices $L,R$, and $1$ and we include this graph in the sum but not the isomorphic graph obtained by swapping the labels of the edges, then the relation $f \star g - g \star f \equiv \hbar \{f,g\} \pmod{\hbar^2}$ (i.e., \eqref{e:dq}) forces $w_{\Gamma_1}=1/2$ as well.

-\textbf{Important idea / observation: } Linear combinations of operators $B_{\Gamma,\pi}$ as above are exactly all of bilinear operators obtainable by contracting tensor powers of $\pi$ with $f$ and $g$, cf.~Exercise \ref{exer:moyal}.(c).
+The \textbf{main observation} which motivates the operators $B_{\Gamma,\pi}$ is the following: linear combinations of operators $B_{\Gamma,\pi}$ as above are exactly all of bilinear operators obtainable by contracting tensor powers of $\pi$ with $f$ and $g$.